 The transition to three services will occur on Sunday, November 29th.
 We will offer services at 8:00, 9:30, and 10:45.
 Adult Bible study will move to a pre-recorded virtual format and the recently started “New Member’s Class” will have to be relocated to a different time slot or day.
 Thank you for your understanding, patience, and partnership in the Gospel as we help each other get through these difficult times.

 Pastor’s Morris and Lehenbauer and the Board of Elders

 Pandemic Procedures and Protocol for Christ the King

 Out of Christian love for our neighbor (Mark 12:31), especially the elderly, during this time of uncertainty regarding the Coronavirus, the Pastors, in consultation with the Board of Elders have decided the following:

-1. All Sunday morning greeters and handshaking in the greeting line have been discontinued until further notice.
+1. All Sunday morning handshaking has been discontinued until further notice.
 We also recommend parishioners not shaking hands with each other either.

 2. When a pandemic reaches our surrounding counties, we will assess the situation as it develops under the advice of the governing authorities.
 (Remember that the Government is one of the means by which God protects us.
 See Rom.
 13:1-4.)